Liz Engelsen's Colourful, Edinburgh Home

 Rewind 7 years ago, I was a footloose & fancy free single gal living in New York City.
 I had a great job at a Branding Agency and just bought my dream apartment in trendy Chelsea.
 Life was good.
 Then I met “the Scotsman” and the whirlwind began – new city x2, new hubby, new baby, new home.
 I survived 6 moves in 7 years, including a move from New York City to London and London to Edinburgh.
 A bit crazy especially when you add in buying 2 flats, selling 1 flat, and taking on a massive renovation of an old Victorian flat.

-I’m a city gal, so our home is smack in the center of Edinburgh.
+I’m a city gal, so our home is smack in the centre of Edinburgh.
 We have cafes, boutiques, galleries, interior shops on our doorstep.
 It’s brilliant.
-The trade off is space, our place is compact (read: small), yet full of charm that comes with a Victorian flat – yes, sky high ceilings, ornate cornicing & panelling, traditional fireplace.
+The trade-off is space, our place is compact (read: small), yet full of charm that comes with a Victorian flat – yes, sky high ceilings, ornate cornicing & panelling, traditional fireplace.

 One of my obsessions is the “mantel shuffle” where I regularly swap around the art, vases, succulents, and plants to create a fresh new vibe for the lounge.
 This usually means shuffling the sexy orange Jonathan Adler chair around too – one side of the fireplace, over by the Edinburgh press, then next to the sofa, then to the back of the room.
 My friends always laugh when they see my Instagram pics.